DocuThinker-AI-App

 POST /update-social-media Update the social media links of the user associated with userId.

-GET /graphql GraphQL endpoint for querying data from the database
+GET /graphql GraphQL endpoint (GraphiQL enabled) for querying and mutating data.

 More API endpoints will be added in the future to enhance the functionality of the app.
 Feel free to explore the existing endpoints and test them using Postman or Insomnia.